 Senior Management link

-The achievement team is made up of the head of year, the link senior leader, a lead tutor and is supported by form tutors and subject staff.
-The team leads the monitoring of achievement within the year group, meets with students about their performance and actions set/group changes based upon the reports collected from subject teachers.
+The achievement team is made up of the head of year, the link senior leader, a lead tutor and is supported by mentors and subject staff.
+The team leads the monitoring of achievement within the year group, meets with students about their performance and actions set/tier changes based upon the reports collected from subject teachers.

 In year 7 this team is lead by: